 OP here (as indicated by the memecode). here's the problem with being content with 100k a year. no matter what amount of money you make the world has people who will find a way to make you give up that coin in a negative return type of fashion. it could be class attachments to an exotic ass zonda, it could be insurance to a home, it could be time shares, and the list goes on.

-my question is, how do we keep our money in an effective growing manner, while also influencing its growth so that it's as fast as humanely possible? there must be some theoretical framework some user here has studied extensively that pertains to fast returns while keeping risk factors to an analytical minimum.
+my question is, how do we keep our money in an effective growing manner, while also influencing its growth so that it's as fast as humanely possible? there must be some theoretical framework some anon here has studied extensively that pertains to fast returns while keeping risk factors to an analytical minimum.

 great idea to make money, get killed or jailed